 Prebiotics are the food that your good bacteria need to stay alive and flourish.
 The most important thing to remember about prebiotics, though, is this: If your diet is right, I don’t think taking a separate prebiotic supplement is necessary.

-To help maintain healthy level of prebiotics, you can feed them with the foods you eat.
+To help maintain a healthy level of prebiotics, you can feed them with the foods you eat.
 Foods rich in prebiotics include asparagus, Jerusalem artichokes, bananas, oatmeal, legumes, and a variety of veggies.

 In any case, when recovering from UTI and especially after taking antibiotics, it is crucial to maintain a healthy diet.
 If you are taking a probiotic supplement, paying attention to what you eat could make a big difference.